Neuromorphic Networks as Revealed by Features Similarity: Introduction

-Among the several interesting resources that have been made available on the Internet, the \emph{Neuromorpho} database~\cite{ascoli2007neuromorpho} has provided open access to an impressive number of 3D neuronal cell reconstructions that are also accompanied by a set of several measurements or \emph{features}, such as the number of bifurcations, the number of terminal tips, the order of the order of the branch concerning soma, and other \emph{features}.
+Among the several interesting resources that have been made available on the Internet, the \emph{Neuromorpho} database (NeuroMorpho.Org, ~\cite{ascoli2007neuromorpho,akram2018open}) incorporates an impressive number of 3D neuronal cell reconstructions that are also accompanied by a set of several measurements or \emph{features}, such as the number of bifurcations, the number of terminal tips, the order of the branch concerning soma, and other \emph{features}.

-Neuromorpho therefore paves the way to a wide range of possible studies on neuronal morphology, such as comparing the similarity between cells from diverse organisms, organs, types, etc. Indeed, much of the morphological classification of neuronal cells has been performed based on these comparisons between a representative set of respective measurements.
-This type of research is of particular importance as it provides the background for establishing connections between neuronal morphology and dynamics (e.g.~\cite{Ascoli, da2021multiset, yuste2015neuron, cajal1989recollections, friedman2020measurements, grueber2005development, da2002shape, de2015framework, linden2014lfpy}), as well as diagnosis, regenerative biology, and bionics.
+NeuroMorpho.org, therefore, paves the way for a wide range of possible studies on neuronal morphology, such as comparing the similarity between cells from diverse organisms, organs, types, etc. Indeed, much of the morphological classification of neuronal cells has been performed based on comparisons between a representative set of respective measurements.
+This type of research is of particular importance as it provides the background for establishing possible relationship between neuronal morphology and dynamics (e.g.~\cite{Ascoli, da2021multiset, yuste2015neuron, cajal1989recollections, friedman2020measurements, grueber2005development, da2002shape, de2015framework, linden2014lfpy}).

-Comparisons between neuronal cell morphology have relied extensively on taking distances between the respective features.
-Similarity based approaches have been relatively rare, often adopting indices as the cosine similarity and the Pearson correlation coefficient.
-However, these approaches have some specific limitations, including the fact that the cosine similarity not taking into account the magnitude of the feature vectors and the susceptibility of the Pearson correlation to outliers as well as its tendency to yield biased results when few samples are available (e.g.~\cite{kim2015instability}).
+Comparisons between neuronal cell morphology have frequently relied on taking distances between the respective features.
+Similarity-based approaches have been relatively less frequent, often adopting indices such as the cosine similarity and the Pearson correlation coefficient.
+However, these approaches have some specific characteristics, including the fact that the cosine similarity does not take into account the magnitude of the feature vectors and the potential susceptibility of the Pearson correlation to outliers, as well as its tendency to yield biased results when few samples are available (e.g.~\cite{kim2015instability}).